dkimbel/okcreate/javascripts/okCycle/README.md

 * *ui* - Add useful things like, you know, user controls.

 See each file for information on how to extend and write your own transitions/user interface elements.

+### Lazy Loading

+okCycle supports lazy loading of images.
+To enable this feature set the `data-src` (name is configurable) attribute to the image src.

+### Eager Loading

+If you've elected to lazy load images, you can force okCycle to eager load additional images by

 ## Dependencies